 James Starke is senior vice president and senior general merchandise manager of men’s and children’s apparel for JCPenney, leading its collection of powerful private brands such as The Original Arizona Jean Co.®, St. John’s Bay®, Stafford®, JF J. Ferrar®, The Foundry Big & Tall Supply Co.™ and Okie Dokie®, along with perception-shifting national brands including Nike®, Levi’s® and Carter’s®.
 Previously, Starke served as senior vice president and general merchandise manager of men’s apparel.
 Starke joined JCPenney as a buyer in 2005 and has held roles of increasing responsibility in children’s and men’s apparel, as well as supporting the men’s and children’s divisions in marketing.
 In 2013, he became divisional vice president, divisional merchandising manager in men’s, responsible for tailored clothing, dress furnishings, basics and accessories.
 Starke began his career at Foley’s, a division of May Department Stores Company, where he worked eight years in merchandising across men’s, women’s, children's and home.

-Angela Swanner is senior vice president and general merchandise manager of Sephora inside JCPenney.
-With more than 500 locations nationwide and also available on jcp.com, Sephora inside JCPenney is a premier beauty destination and one of the Company’s most popular in-store attractions.
+Angela Swanner is senior vice president and general merchandise manager of beauty, intimate apparel and accessories.
+She is responsible for shaping the synergistic beauty experience between Sephora inside JCPenney and The Salon by InStyle, and creating a dynamic selection of intimate apparel and accessories in center core.
+Prior to her current role, Swanner was senior vice president and general merchandise manager of Sephora inside JCPenney.
 Swanner has 25 years in retail with experience in stores, planning & allocation and merchandising.
 She joined JCPenney in 2003 as a buyer in women’s apparel and held roles of increasing responsibility to include divisional vice president and divisional merchandise manager of dresses, handbags, hosiery and accessories, special sizes and seasonal businesses.
-Prior to her current role, she served as vice president of Sephora inside JCPenney.

 Kirk Waidelich is senior vice president of sales promotions and marketing.
 Waidelich is a 28-year veteran of the Company who brings a wealth of customer, marketing and retail knowledge to this important role.
 He most recently served as vice president of marketing strategy, where he was responsible for restoring our promotions and aligning our marketing strategy with the Company’s strategic growth initiatives.